Mārupe

-Mārupe ([ˈmaːrupɛ]) (Marienbach) is a town in, and the administrative centre of, Mārupe Municipality, Latvia.
+Mārupe ([ˈmaːrupɛ]) (Marienbach) is a town in, and the administrative centre of Mārupe Municipality in the Vidzeme region of Latvia.
 The town is a suburb of the Latvian capital, Riga, but is a separate entity.
 Mārupe borders Zemgale Suburb of Riga to its east and northeast.
 The headquarters of the Latvian Bandy Federation is located in Mārupe.
-A small river Mārupīte flows through the town.
+A small river Mārupīte flows through the town, which gave the town its name.

 Riga International Airport is located just outside the town's boundary to the northwest.

-According to the provisions of the 2021 Latvian administrative reform, Mārupe gained city rights (town status) on 1 July 2022.
+According to the provisions of the 2021 Latvian administrative reform, Mārupe gained city rights (town status) on 1st July 2022.

 Etymology

 The name Mārupe means "Mara's river" in Latvian and is derived from the name of the Mārupīte river (upīte meaning a small river, or a stream), a left tributary of the Daugava.
 The river was the location of the historic Maras (Mary's) Mills, which initially belonged to the Cathedral chapter of the Riga Cathedral, the full name of which is The Cathedral Church of Saint Mary.
 The historic German name of the Mārupīte was Marienbach, or Mary's stream.